alcidesmig/suse-challenge/README.md

 > Tech debt: choosing to use yaml implies in adding new charts to cause the entire data file to be read and written.
 This could be resolved using other formats such as `jsonlines` or hashing/tree structures.

 ### Performance

 The performance-related interpretation was taken in two ways.
 1. Code readability is better than performance micro-optimizations
 2. This CLI is not highly sensitive to response time.
 More costly actions have not yet been optimally optimized.

 ### Helm version

 The CLI was developed having in mind Helm 3.X.Y versions.

 ### Flags

 Some optional flags have been added for certain commands, and these will be explained in the walkthrough.

+### Windows and Linux

+The code was developed aiming to having all functions running in Linux and Windows, but I haven't tested it deeply on windows because I use Linux as my main system.

 ### Tech Debts